dhuppenkothen/bayesian-statistics-tutorial/_episodes/01-introduction.md

 study testing the efficacy of a new drug, it could mean the outcome of a physics experiment, or using observations of exploding stars to tell us something about the expansion of the universe.

+There's a famous saying in statistics:

+> ## Models
+>
+> "All models are wrong, but some are useful."
+>
+> (George Box)
+>
+{: .callout}

+Nature is in general very complex, and so are our procedures for collecting data (whether they are telescopes, or medical studies, or lab experiments).
+We build models to try and make sense of these complexity.
+In astronomy, we might build a model of how the universe expands by writing down physics equations.
+But equations that describe the universe are not enough!
+They don't tell us how we can use the data to learn more about whether those equations make sense.

 One key element binding together **data** and **knowledge** is statistics.
 Statistics helps us understand and take into account randomness in our measurement device and uncertainty about the world around us.
 It helps us quantify how certain we can be in a result derived from data.

+For statisticians, the equations that describe the world we live in are only a part of the *model*.
+The other part are a number of equations that describe how we move from data to knowledge, and how we can describe the uncertainties and the randomness in our observations.

 This tutorial aims to give a short and gentle introduction into Bayesian statistics, one framework of statistical inference and decision making that has become increasingly popular in recent years.